tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 For the next few minutes, we did just that.
 I realized that most of these people knew Brian, but this was the first time they were meeting each other.
 I wasn’t the odd person out in this group.

 “Everyone ready?”
-Brain asked and got a positive response.
+Brian asked and got a positive response.

 A cold wind blew, almost ushering our group inside.
 An odd feeling came into my stomach as I suddenly wanted to turn back and go home.
 I shook my head, refusing to back out now.
 Besides, Brian was my ride.
 Lifting the handheld camera, I followed behind the group, unaware of what waited for us inside,